MOONBYS/pan/readme.md

 ***

-## Congratulations, you are now part of the MOONBYS.com Pan Blockhain
+## Congratulations, you are now part of the MOONBYS.com Pan Blockchain

 ***

 ## Become a validator in the MOONBYS.com Pan Blockchain

-Guide coming soon or explore the moonbys binary meanwhile
+Guide coming soon or explore the moonbys binary meanwhile or the docs below.

 ***